t3kt/raytk/src/operators/filter/reshapeValues.md

 ## Inputs

 * `source_definition_in`: The field or SDF whose results will be reshaped.
 * `function_definition_in`: The function that is applied to the results of the source field.
+In cases where the source field produces vectors but the function only works of single values, the function will be called 4 times.
+That can end up costly if the function is complex, though most function ops are relatively cheap.